bettersg/verifact_backend/README.md

 - `pipenv run python manage.py runserver` - Start the Django development server
 - Go to localhost:8000/admin and log in with your admin credentials.
 You should see Users and Groups
 - You can also log into your postgres shell to confirm that it worked by running `psql verifact`, then once in the shell, run `\d` to show all relations.
 It should show a handful of django relations

+# Formatting

+In order to keep python formatting consistent, please use https://github.com/psf/black.